xebia/integrate-mcp-with-copilot/.github/steps/2-step.md

    > Are there any other repositories for organizing extra curricular activities?
    > ```

-1. When a local MCP tool is required, Copilot will ask for permission.
-With remote tools, this is not always the case anymore.
-For GitHub it appears to only ask when making changes on your behalf.
-Next **Verify the request** and modify if necessary, then click **Continue**.
+1. When a MCP tool is required, Copilot will ask for permission.
+For MCP resources or MCP prompts it will not, as these actions should be read-only and not have any side-effects.
+If you can, always **verify the request** and modify if necessary, then click **Continue**:

    <img width="250" alt="request permission dialog" src="https://github.com/user-attachments/assets/229473af-c206-47a4-b356-943b9c9bd946" />